Warehouse Manager Interview Questions

-Example: “In my previous positions, I’ve had several different responsibilities.
-These include managing the overall operations of the warehouse, recruiting, hiring and developing the employees, reviewing and selecting warehouse equipment and technologies, and providing timely and accurate updates about the warehouse operations to senior management.
-I also performed ad-hoc duties including representing the company at industry conferences, being part of the management team, which reviewed the entire company’s operations, and meeting with customers to discuss the services we provide.”
+Example: “In my previous positions, I’ve had several different responsibilities which include managing the overall operations of the warehouse, recruiting, hiring, and developing the employees, reviewing and selecting warehouse equipment and technologies, and providing timely and accurate updates about the warehouse operations to senior management.
+I also performed ad-hoc duties, including representing the company at industry conferences, being part of the management team which reviewed the entire company’s operations, and meeting with customers to discuss the services we provide.”

 Question: What steps do you take to keep your professional knowledge about warehouse logistics updated?